Commander07/Hydrogen/README.md

 ## Installation

-Download your wanted version from the 'releases' folder and extract it to a folder called 'mods'.
+Download your wanted version [here](https://github.com/Commander07/Hydrogen/releases) and extract it to a folder called 'mods'.
 Now you have to choose between static or dynamic loading with the key diffrence being you load a mod with importlib with dynamic loading and vanilla python for static.

 ### Dynamic mod loading